jsobell/aspnetcore-aurelia-build-2017/README.md

 * `dotnet restore` - This restores the .NET packages for the ASP.NET part of the application.
 * `npm install` - This restores the JavaScript packages that comprise Aurelia along with the related frontend build and development tooling, such as Webpack and TypeScript.
+* `webpack --config webpack.config.vendor.js` - This repackages all of your vendor dependencies, and only needs to be called if you change the vendor packages or update components

 ### Configuring Your Environment